ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Policy Management in this context refers to the management of authentication and authorization rules to access and execute BPI functionality for roles of BPI User across multiple BPIs.

-## 5.3 BPI Interoperability: Discoverable and Negotiable Services
+## 5.3 Discoverable and Negotiable BPI Interoperability Services

 BPI Interoperability services discoverability is facilitated through BPI identifiers representing BPI Operator identities resolvable to BPI Interoperability services URIs of a BPI as described in section 3.